 Rewarding High-Performance, Driving Results

-The Company’s compensation program is reflective of those of pre-production mining companies where capital preservation is essential for investment into the project’s development.
+The Company’s compensation program is reflective of those of pre-production mining companies where capital preservation is essential for investments in project development.
+We need to stay highly competitive with the market to ensure the successful execution of the project development plan and a seamless transition into construction, commissioning, and operations.

 The Company intentionally positions cash compensation at or below the 50th percentile for the CEO and other NEOs, and cash retainer below 50th percentile for directors.